 - Research Director, Centre for Economic Policy Research (from 2014)

 - Programme Director, Economic History Programme, Centre for Economic Policy Research (from 2012 to 2013)

 - Trustee, Cliometric Society (from 2013)

-- Member, Comité scientifique, Autorité de Contrôle prudentiel et de resolution, Banque de France (from 2013)
+- Member, Comité scientifique, Autorité de Contrôle prudentiel et de resolution, Banque de France (from 2013 to 2016)